2020 Summer Science Internship

 The Summer Science Internship Program provides twelve (12) outstanding students with the opportunity to work in leading research and clinical laboratories under the supervision of respected scientists at Stanford University and the University of California, San Francisco (UCSF).

 Goal: Through this internship students receive hands-on experience in the fields of rheumatology and immunology, with a focus on arthritis and related autoimmune diseases.
 Interns participate in either basic laboratory (bench) research or clinical translational/epidemiological (patient outcomes oriented) research.
 This program is designed to encourage gifted students to pursue a career in scientific study and research with the ultimate goal of inspiring them to focus their research potential on arthritis and related autoimmune diseases.
 Many graduates of the Summer Science Internship Program have gone on to pursue successful careers in the fields of medicine and/or scientific research.

-Date: The internship will run from June 10 to August 2, 2019.
+Date: The internship will run from June 8 , 2020 through to July 31, 2020.
 Interns will be expected to work approximately 40 hours per week for 8 weeks.

 Internships: Sponsored by the Arthritis Foundation each summer, the 2019 internships are located at Stanford University and the UCSF.
 Depending on the location, the internship can focus on basic laboratory (bench) research or clinical epidemiological /translational (patient-oriented) research.
 Applicants will submit a separate application for each of the internship locations at Stanford University and UCSF.
 While every effort will be made to accommodate applicant preferences, all internship assignments are final.

 - The Stanford University internship offers experience in basic laboratory (bench) research only.
 This internship is only open to high school juniors and seniors.